 Masks are compulsory in public areas.
 A safety distance of 1 to 2 metres applies.

-All passengers entering by plane must fill in a form prior to departure to prove that they do not have Covid-19 symptoms.
-More information about travelling to the Netherlands by air can be found on the website of the Dutch government.
+All passengers entering by plane must fill in a form before departure to prove that they do not have Covid-19 symptoms.

 The Dutch government strongly recommends that, if possible, unnecessary travel should be avoided until mid-January 2021.
 Holidays and family visits are not necessary travel.